blackle/blamscamp/README.md

 - [x] JSZip (added)
 - [x] an ID3 Tag Parser
 - [x] color picker
-- [x] very simple markdown parser (small enough that it only counts as 0.1 of a dependency imo)
 - [ ] an MP3 audio encoder

 Dependencies of dependencies count toward the total.